How To Become An Insurance Adjuster In New Mexico

 Apply online with the New Mexico Insurance Adjuster License Application.

-Note: If you are you affiliated with an adjusting firm, you must complete the State of New Mexico Independent Adjuster Affiliation Form and mail the form together with the affiliation fee check for $20.
+Note: If you are affiliated with an adjusting firm, you must complete the State of New Mexico Independent Adjuster Affiliation Form and mail the form together with the affiliation fee check for $20.
 Use the mailing address in the Contact Information section below.

 Step 6.
 Application Review